ServiceStack/Issues/README.md

 ### 1) Reproducible:

 If your bug is not reproducible it will never get fixed.
-You should clearly provide the steps to reproduce the bug.
+You should clearly **provide the steps to reproduce the bug**.
 Do not assume or skip any reproducing step.
 A Step-by-step description of the issue is easy to reproduce and fix.
-E.g. A failing test with the issue (or in a gist) is the preferred way to report a reproducible error as it contains all the assumptions and environment settings necessary for the error to occur.
+E.g. **A failing test** with the issue (or in a gist) is the preferred way to report a reproducible error as it contains all the assumptions and environment settings necessary for the error to occur.

 ### 2) Be Specific: